cabforum/smime/SBR.md

 * The CA MAY verify the address (but not the identity) of the Applicant using a utility bill, bank statement, credit card statement, government-issued tax document, or other form of identification that the CA determines to be reliable.

 The CA SHALL internally document the accepted reference sources, including a description of the documents or Attestations accepted as supplementary evidence.

+9. **From a Mobile Driver License (mDL)**

+If an mDL is used to provide evidence, the CA or RA SHALL only accept an mDL that:

+* Is issued by an Issuing Authority that is legally authorized by the relevant government or jurisdiction to issue driving licenses;
+* Conforms to ISO/IEC 18013-5;
+* Supports validation through the verification protocols defined in ISO/IEC 18013-7; and
+* Can demonstrate a valid Certificate chain from the Document Signer Certificate to an Issuing Authority Certificate that is verifiable through a publicly available trust anchor or trust list approved by the issuing jurisdiction.

+The CA SHALL document and publish information describing the issung jurisdictions and mDL versions it accepts.

 #### 3.2.4.2 Validation of individual identity